FlowCI/docs/en/flow/structure.md

 ### Let's make an example!

-Build the cloned code, run test for both Java 8 and 11, and then deploy to two environments.
+Clone the code from git repo, run test for both Java 8 and 11, and then deploy to two environments.

 ![sample](../../_images/flow/sample.png)